systelab/systelab-preferences/README.md

 public removeEndsWith(endsWith: string): void
 ```

-Additionaly for the PreferencesService, you can use this two methods to get/put all the preferences in a compress format in order to store them in your backend.
+Additionaly for the MemoryStorageService, you can use this two methods to get/put all the preferences in a compress format in order to store them in your backend.

 ```javascript
 public getInCompressFormat(): any